 MongoDB drivers can automatically retry certain write operations once.
 Retryable writes provide built-in handling of automatic failovers and elections.
 To learn more, See retryable writes.

 M10+ clusters, Atlas provides a

-Test Failover feature for application
+Test Failover feature that allows you to

-occurring on their clusters.
+maintenance occurring on your clusters.

 Atlas maintenance operations include OS patches and maintenance patches for the MongoDB database itself, such as v4.2.3 to v4.2.4.
-Infrastructure operations include repair operations required to replace faulty infrastructure, and scheduled infrastructure replacements such as changing the cluster tier.
+Infrastructure operations include repair operations required to replace faulty infrastructure, and scheduled infrastructure replacements, such as changing the cluster tier.